-After testing 20+ AI summarizer tools and AI summary apps in real workflows, I narrowed it down to 9 tools.
+After testing 20+ AI summarizer tools and AI summary apps in real workflows, I narrowed it down to the 9 best tools.
 These tools consistently deliver accurate, structured, and ready-to-use summaries, instead of generic copy-paste rewrites.

 An AI summarizer is a tool that uses artificial intelligence to condense long texts, documents, or media files into a short, coherent summary.
 A good AI summary tool can handle articles, PDFs, reports, meeting transcripts, and even video or audio transcripts.